 The Belondrade vineyard is made up of 30 hectares (74 acres) divided up into 19 plots that bring different characteristics to the wine, depending on soil types, exposures, rootstocks and clones.
 The soils of this part of the plateau are generally made up of a 10-60cm deep layer of pebbles over a layer of clay and a deep stratum of limestone.

 However in the different Belondrade plots there are pebbles and varying degrees of sand and clay, which add further to the complexity of the wine’s characteristics.

 The vineyard is situated at an altitude of 750 metres with an average rainfall of between 300 and 350mm a year.
-The climate is continental, with characteristic cold winters and short hot summers with wide swings of temperature between day and night.
+The climate is continental, with characteristic cold and long winters and short hot summers with wide swings of temperature between day and night.